-(2) Choose Minimize from the menu.
+- (2) Choose Minimize from the menu. - 22 Working with Targets

 The selected target window closes and an icon appears along the bottom of the screen representing that window.
 The name of the target appears on or under the icon.

 (3) Double-click on the icon to open the target window again.